Guide to New Jersey foreign corporation registration

 • Regularly meet clients in person in New Jersey

-With nexus, you need to register with the New Jersey Division of Revenue and Enterprise Services.
+With nexus, you need to register with the NJ Division of Revenue.

 Even without a physical office, selling online to New Jersey customers or serving New Jersey clients might still create nexus.
 Consult your legal counsel to determine registration requirements for your specific situation.